Episcopal Church (United States): Revolutionary era

-Embracing the symbols of the British presence in the American colonies, such as the monarchy, the episcopate, and even the language of the Book of Common Prayer, the Church of England almost drove itself to extinction during the upheaval of the American Revolution.
-More than any other denomination, the War of Independence internally divided both clergy and laity of the Church of England in America, and opinions covered a wide spectrum of political views: patriots, conciliators, and loyalists.
+More than any other denomination, the American Revolutionary War internally divided both clergy and laity of the Church of England in America, and opinions covered a wide spectrum of political views: patriots, conciliators, and loyalists.
 While many Patriots were suspicious of Loyalism in the church, about three-quarters of the signers of the Declaration of Independence were nominally Anglican laymen, including Thomas Jefferson, William Paca, and George Wythe.
 It was often assumed that persons considered "High Church" were Loyalists, whereas persons considered "Low Church" were Patriots: assumptions with possibly dangerous implications for the time.

 Of the approximately three hundred clergy in the Church of England in America between 1776 and 1783, over 80 percent in New England, New York, and New Jersey were loyalists.
 This is in contrast to the less than 23 percent loyalist clergy in the four southern colonies.
 Many Church of England clergy remained loyalists as they took their two ordination oaths very seriously.
 Anglican clergy were obliged to swear allegiance to the king as well as to pray for the king, the royal family, and the British Parliament.
 In general, loyalist clergy stayed by their oaths and prayed for the king or else suspended services.
 By the end of 1776, some Anglican churches were closing.
 Anglican priests held services in private homes or lay readers who were not bound by the oaths held morning and evening prayer.
 During 1775 and 1776, the Continental Congress issued decrees ordering churches to fast and pray on behalf of the Patriots.
 Starting July 4, 1776, Congress and several states passed laws making prayers for the king and British Parliament acts of treason.
 The patriot clergy in the South were quick to find reasons to transfer their oaths to the American cause and prayed for the success of the Revolution.
 One precedent was the transfer of oaths during the Glorious Revolution in England.
 Most of the patriot clergy in the South were able to keep their churches open and services continued.